12 Paihia Must-Dos

 11. Get social on an overnight cruise

-Extend your trip out on the water in an overnight cruise.
-There a couple of options from overnight sailing to adventure cruises.
+Extend your trip out on the water in an overnight cruise with The Rock Adventure Cruise.
 Relax with your cabin mates, go out for some night kayaking to see some bio-luminescent algae, go fishing for snapper and enjoy some great food straight from the ocean.
 The next day is your chance to explore the islands, go snorkelling, or kick back and soak up the sun while slurping some sea urchins.

 Location: Paihia Wharf